GitHubAlejandroDR/prognosis-prediction-TCGA/README.md

 - **`/plots`**: Plots and summaries outputs

 - **`/results`**: Date-organized project execution results.
-Results are formed by a set of model results .CSV tables and the final .html workflow report.
+Results are formed by a set of model results, .CSV tables, and the final .html workflow report.

   - **`/project_Name_results_DATE`**: Result of one execution